coltongrainger/blog/_posts/2020-05-12-software-engineering-personal-statement.md

 ---
-title: Software Engineering Personal Statement
+title: "Pivoting into Software Engineering (for employers)"
 author: Colton Grainger
 date: 2020-05-12
 ---

-In light of COVID-19, and, because I want to contribute to a community of creative individuals in my hometown, Boise, I intend to pivot in my career trajectory to take a engineering-track position *developing software and manipulating exotic datasets*, in lieu of returning to graduate school this Fall.
+Because I want to contribute to a community of creative individuals in my hometown, Boise, I intend to pivot in my career trajectory to take a engineering-track position *developing software and manipulating exotic datasets*, rather than returning to graduate school at CU Boulder this Fall.

 My immediate qualifications include